Amjad50/Emerald/book/src/kernel/processes/index.md

 - image size.
 - program header offset (even though it can probably be obtained by reading the image header).
 - `eh_frame` address and size, this is used to implement unwinding.
+- `text` address and size, this is useful for debugging and getting backtrace from usermode.

 ## Process Exit

-When the syscall `exit` is called, the process is marked as `Exited`, and the exit code is set.
+When the syscall `exit` is called, the process moved to `exited` list, and the exit code is set.

 The `Exited` process will be removed from the `scheduler`'s list, at the next `schedule` call, see [scheduler](./scheduler.md) for more information.